Approach

 Andrew Ng, Founder of DeepLearning.AI and Landing AI

 This is exactly why generic AI tools fall short for PE deal sourcing.
 The foundation models are remarkable.
 But a foundation model does not know what a good deal looks like for your fund.
 It does not understand your thesis, your hold period, your value creation playbook, or the sectors where your operating partners have the deepest expertise.
-The value in deal sourcing AI is entirely in the application layer: the scoring logic, the data integrations, the workflow design that matches how your team actually evaluates deals.
+The value in deal sourcing AI is in the application layer: the scoring logic, the data integrations, the workflow design that matches how your team actually evaluates deals.

 Where AI Deal Sourcing Creates Real Edge